NEW! US History Series 4: The Cold War to Present$90

 About this course

-This is the final installment in our full year US History course.
-You don’t have to take them in order, but it is recommended.
+This is the fourth and final installment in our full year US History course.
+You don’t have to take them in order, but it is highly recommended.
 The other installments are:

 Recommended Ages: This class is ideal for students ages 12-17.
 Younger academically gifted students will be accepted.